e-dream-ai/client/readme.txt

 on Mac, open client_generic/MacBuild/e-dream.xcodeproj

-to make a release, build the screensaver, then build the app, then run the script like this:
+to make a release: archive the app, archive the screensaver, upload as zip files.

-% cd client_generic/MacBuild
-% ./build_installer.sh 0.1.0 e-dream-0.1.0.dmg

-on GitHub, make a branch and PR for each change.
-Test then squash-merge each PR.
+to test with staging server, visit https://creative-rugelach-b78ab4.netlify.app/ and create an account, and then in the advanced settings change the backend server to:

+    e-dream-76c98b08cc5d.herokuapp.com

+and then enter your credentials.